 The final course grade for a student who does not write a final examination (or a deferred examination) for a course in which an examination is required shall be calculated by assigning "0'' to the final examination.
 It should be noted that an instructor may require a student to take the final examination in order to qualify for obtaining a passing grade in the course.

-When a course is repeated the grade received in the second attempt will be used to calculate the GPA.
-Special averages (i.e., those calculated for distinctions) do not conform to this practice.
+When a course is repeated the grade received in the last attempt will be used to calculate the GPA.
+Special averages (i.e., those calculated for distinctions) do not normally conform to this practice.
 Students in degree programs may repeat courses up to a maximum of 2.0 credits.
 When a course is repeated, the first attempt will remain on a student's transcript.
 Students in diploma programs are directed to the chapters of the Faculty of Music and the School of Business & Economics for program requirements related to repeated courses.

 Grade appeals must be submitted as outlined below, no later than six weeks following the formal release of grades from the Office of the Registrar.
 Students should follow the protocol outlined in the following section Grade Reassessment.
 When the instructor involved in the grade appeal is also the chair, the functions herein assigned to the chair shall be performed by the dean of the faculty concerned.